Searching for the American Dream with 2 Elvis impersonators on Hollywood Boulevard

 Meet “The Elvi” two Elvis Presley impersonators who have dreams outside The King of Rock and Roll. 🕺 pic.twitter.com/2UrtoyDPdx— Tess Stevens (@TessStevens) August 8, 2018

 Yes.
 I said Elvi -- two Elvis impersonators.
-They were together in front of a Coffee Bean and Tea Leaf cafe, with two cups of water on the hardwood counter in front of them.
-The plastic cups sweating with the beads of condensation you'd recognize from a cocktail that sat out in the sun for too long.
+They were together in front of the trendy Coffee Bean and Tea Leaf cafe, with two cups of water on the hardwood counter in front of them.
+Those plastic cups were sweating with the beads of condensation you'd recognize from a cocktail that sat out in the sun for too long on a long Los Angeles day.

 Elvis One, as I will refer to him, embodied Vegas Elvis -- the puffed-out hair, massive sideburns, glitter, gold, grease and grace -- big rings and an even bigger personality.